 I tempered my expectations and moved on with my life.
 It was a busy year.
-I had just released Everything is F*cked: A Book About Hope, I was doing a worldwide speaking tour across five different countries, and I was working on the draft for Will Smith’s upcoming book.
+I had just released Everything Is F*cked: A Book About Hope, I was doing a worldwide speaking tour across five different countries, and I was working on the draft for Will Smith’s book.
 So yeah, a film was the furthest thing from my mind.

 The way film rights work is kind of weird.
 Production companies purchase what are called “options” from authors.
 An option basically means they pay the author a little bit of money for the right to pitch the book to film studios to get a movie made.
 If no movie gets made, then the option eventually expires and the film rights return to the free market and another production company can take a stab at it.

 The reason my agent told me not to get my hopes up was because book options are so cheap (they pay the author a few thousand dollars per year in most cases), a lot of film companies just accumulate dozens and dozens of book options, just to like, have them in their back pocket.
 You never know what’s going to take off, or what genre is going to be the next big thing.
 Also, if you’ve got the rights to them, that means other production companies don’t.
 So there’s that.

 Once a production company options your book, the executive producer(s) then go pitch to movie studios to try and get them to finance the project of making a film out of said book.
 If they can’t find a studio willing to finance the movie, then the option goes back in the file cabinet and collects dust.
 But if a studio is willing to finance the film, then a deal is struck, and everybody gets paid.